erich-wang/azure-sdk-for-net/doc/mgmt_test_quickstart.md

 - Add Configuration in test.csproj if you want to use other services.
 `<TestHelperProjects>（Rbac1.6;Resources201705;Compute201912;Network202004;Storage201906）</TestHelperProjects>`
 - Create a test base class inherit `ManagementRecordedTestBase`.
-- Prepare the required management client in the base class.
+- Create a `Initialize` method in base class which prepares the required management client.
+- Each test class constructor will have a `isAsync` parameter to run test under Async method or sync method.
+- Use NUnit instead of XUnit.
+  - Create a `[Setup]` method in each test class, call `Initialize` method to setup test environment.
+  - Create a `[TearDown]` method in each test class, call `CleanupResourceGroupsAsync` method to cleanup test rsources.
 - Use `WaitForCompletionAsync` if the operation returns `Operation<xx>`.
-- Use NUnit instead of XUnit.
 - Make sure every async method get its `await`.
 - Some common methods may already placed in `Azure.Core.TestFramework.RecordedTestBase`, check it first.